-At Pzena, our role as responsible stewards of capital is as important to us as our fiduciary responsibility to act in our clients' best interests, which we believe is maximizing long-term shareholder value.
-We view environmental, social, and governance (ESG) integration as an integral part of informed investment decision-making which, in turn, safeguards the interests of our clients.
-Our approach to ESG analysis is therefore best described as integrated, whereby financially material ESG risks and opportunities are a primary and transparent part of our investment philosophy.
+At Pzena, our role as responsible stewards of capital is as important to us as our fiduciary responsibility to act in our clients' best interests, which we define as maximizing long-term shareholder value.
+We view environmental, social, and governance (ESG) integration as an intrinsic part of informed investment decision-making, which, in turn, safeguards the interests of our clients.

-As we do with all key investment issues, financially material ESG considerations are analyzed internally, discussed with company management and industry experts, and monitored.
-Each step of this process contributes to the team's determination whether to invest and, if we do, at what position size.
-Once an investment has been made, we continue to engage management on an ongoing basis.
-Through these conversations, our proxy voting, and other escalation options, we seek to exert a constructive, long-term-oriented influence on the trajectory of the company.
+Financially material ESG considerations are analyzed internally, discussed with company management and industry experts, and monitored-as are all key investment issues.
+Each step of this process contributes to the team's determination of whether to invest and, if we do, at what position size.
+Once an investment has been made, we continue to regularly engage management as shareholders.
+Through these ongoing conversations, along with proxy voting and other means of escalation, we seek to exert a constructive influence on the company's trajectory, oriented toward long-term success.